The Truth About Snoring

 There are a number of great reasons for AHI to maintain its dominance in the diagnostic and reimbursement areas.
 First of all, consensus in the detection and reporting of apnea and hypopnea is well understood and globally researchers are able to report and comment on each other’s findings.
 Partial upper airway obstruction is much more nuanced and there is no firm consensus on detection, quantification or clinical impact.
 The length of each episode of partial airway obstruction is much longer than a typical apnea or hypopnea event.
 The partial airway obstruction event builds over several minutes.
 If the event is in fact scored in a sleep study, it is scored as mild apnea which will not merit treatment.
 There are many fewer arousals during partial airway obstruction so the impact on sleep quality is easily missed.
 Finally, the key parameter that will identify partial upper airway obstruction in the sleep lab is increased partial pressure of carbon dioxide (CO2); this is rarely measured during an sleep study on an adult patient.

 As I was preparing this article I was struck by the prevalence of partial upper airway obstruction in women.
 This condition may be the most common form of sleep disordered breathing in females.
-It is reported in the scientific literature that partial airway obstruction may result in daytime sleepiness and increased risk of elevated blood pressure by 42% even if other sleep parameters like AHI remain in the normal range.
+It is reported in the scientific literature that partial airway obstruction, and the snoring that goes with it, may result in daytime sleepiness and increased risk of elevated blood pressure by 42% even if other sleep parameters like AHI remain in the normal range.
 Clearly there is an urgent need to recognize snoring and partial upper airway obstruction as a measurable and treatable form of sleep disordered breathing.
 Patients with low AHI almost certainly still require treatment.

 My grandma is embarrassed that she snores because "it's so unladylike"